carboclan/liqui3d/README.md

 Integration tests can be run via `make test`.
 Note that this will build all tools prior to execution.
 Integration tests execute against the CLI.
 As such, they are somewhat resource-intensive and slow.

+# Game Design

+Liqui3D: Game of DEXes is a gamification of trading activity on a DEX in order to increase liquidity.

+## Inspiration

+Inspired by the "War of Attrition" game behind FOMO3D, we built Liqui3D to allow for the bottom-up emergence of liquidity, particularly among less popular cryptoasset pairs that fall in the long-tail of all traded cryptoasset pairs on a DEX.

+## Protocol

+### Game start

+Multiple players place trades of a given trading pair (like ETH-BTC, DOGE-ETH).
+The transaction fees - typically a percentage of the traded amount - associated with their trades are collected in the pot.

+In the beginning, the _POT_ contains the sum of all transaction fees from all players who have placed trades of this specific trading pair.

+Depending on how big is your order and how liquid this trading pair is, there will be some transaction fees.
+The transaction fees is directly proportional to the amount being traded The transaction fees is inversely proportional to the liquidity of the trading pair.

+For example, the initial transaction fee is 1%, if only 10 trades happened in the last 5 mins, we are going to increase the transaction fee, because traders would be willing to pay a little more to make the trade happen faster.
+If the trading pair is very popular, like ETH/BTC, the transaction fee will be very low, because there is no need to increase liquidity at this point.

+The POT smart contract details the amount of transaction fees that belongs to each player.
+A portion of the Amount in POT continuously remains in the POT, and the remaining portion of it is given as a contribution to the global lottery pool.

+### Game Timer
+The countdown will start after a certain pot size.
+The init countdown is 1 minute.
+When any trade happens, the countdown timer will accumulate a little more time.
+The max countdown time is 1 hour.
+If there is no trade happen when the countdown comes to 0, this round ends.

+###24 hour periodic redistribution: Local weighted lottery
+The trading transaction fees collected from all players is pooled into the local_lottery_pool.
+10% of the cumulative amount from the pot gets assigned as the lottery_prize.

+Every 24 hours, one player out of all the existing players is randomly chosen.
+The chosen player wins the lottery_prize.

+The likelihood of winning is proportional to the player’s relative contributions to the pot. i.e. the amount of transaction fees they contributed to the pot cumulatively.

+P(Player1 wins) = (Player1's total contributions to the POT) / (Total amount in POT)

+**Justification for local lottery vs. global lottery**

+A global lottery would motivate players to create new esoteric shitcoins, just so they would have a greater likelihood of winning the global lottery.
+By protocol, esoteric shitcoin pairs would be assigned higher transaction fees, thus building a larger pot relative to the amount being traded.

+A larger pot would mean the probability of winning the global lottery is higher too.
+Thus, global lotteries indirectly encourage the creation of new esoteric shitcoins.

+**Justification for allocating portion of cumulative amount in POT vs. portion of trades placed in the last 24 hours** Introducing such temporal nuances may give room for the development of attack vectors related to time of order placement.
+One such scenario would be when multiple players agree via an external side contract to all place their orders on the same day, such that they pump up the local_lottery_pool for the upcoming lottery.
+A player would agree to such a contract with the incentive being saving on opportunity cost, or effort (i.e. akin to laziness, you’d rather place a high volume of trades on the same day and take the next day off).

+This would drive game dynamics to entertain short spans of high trading volumes, which is undesirable as we want continuous and consistently high volumes of liquidity through time.

+### End of game
+When round ends, the last person who made the trade will take 50% of the pot, the 25% of the pot money goes back to the participants, the last 25% goes to the next round.

+If the game just goes on forever, at some point, we will distribute some of the pot money back to the participants.

+## Next Steps
+* Validate protocol design decisions via a multi-agent simulation